Candied Sweet Potato Pies

 - Confectioners' sugar

-- In a large bowl, combine flour and salt; cut in shortening until crumbly.
-Combine the water, eggs and vinegar; gradually add to dry ingredients, tossing with a fork until dough forms a ball.
-Wrap in plastic wrap.
-Refrigerate for 1 to 1-1/2 hours or until easy to handle.
+- In a large bowl, combine flour and salt; cut in shortening until mixture resembles coarse crumbs.
+Combine water, eggs and vinegar; gradually add to dry ingredients, tossing with a fork until a ball forms.
+Cover and chill until easy to handle, 1 to 1-1/2 hours.

 - Meanwhile, place sweet potato in a small saucepan; cover with water.
 Bring to a boil.
-Reduce heat; cover and cook for 10-15 minutes or just until tender.
+Reduce heat; cover and cook just until tender, 10-15 minutes.
 Drain.

-- In a large skillet, combine the sugar, butter and potatoes; cook and stir for 15-20 minutes or until syrup is golden brown.
+- In a large skillet, combine the sugar, butter and potatoes; cook and stir until syrup is golden brown, 15-20 minutes.
 Remove from the heat and mash.
 Stir in the lemon juice, salt and vanilla.
 Cool to room temperature.

-- Roll out pastry to 1/4-in. thickness.
-Cut with a floured 5-1/2-in. round cookie cutter.
+- Roll out dough to 1/4-in. thickness.
+Cut 12 circles with a floured 5-1/2-in. round cookie cutter.
 Spoon 2 tablespoons filling onto half of each circle.
-Moisten edges with water; fold dough over filling and press edges with a fork to seal.
+Moisten edges with water; fold crust over filling and press edges with a fork to seal.

-- In an electric skillet or deep fryer, heat oil to 375°.
-Fry pies in batches for 6-7 minutes or until golden brown, turning once.
+- In a deep cast-iron or electric skillet, heat 1 inch of oil to 375°.
+Fry pies in batches until golden brown, about 5 minutes, turning once.
 Drain on paper towels.
 Dust with confectioners' sugar.
-Yield: 14 pies.